pandoc-ext/diagram/README.md

 | [PlantUML]  | `plantuml`        | `plantuml` | `PLANTUML`            |
 | [Ti*k*Z]    | `tikz`            | `pdflatex` | `PDFLATEX`            |

+### Other diagram engines

+If the filter finds a code block with an unknown type for the first time, then it will try to load a diagram engine for that type by doing the equivalent of `require 'diagram-TYPE'`, where `TYPE` is the first class of a code block.
+If this succeeds, then the loaded engine will be used for this type; otherwise the block will be returned unchanged.

 [Asymptote]:
 [GraphViz]: https://www.graphviz.org/
 [PlantUML]: https://plantuml.org/